This page contains DSK and DMK image utilities. Examples of such utilities would be:

 Import/Export between DSK and PC Directory

-This is a utility that makes it easier to work with virtual disk images.
-Features Include:
+TRSTools is a Windows Explorer-like utility that makes it easier to work with virtual disk images.

 - Open an existing virtual disk image (including hard drives)